Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Introduction

+Due to the bilevel nature of the problem with the combinatorial choice function of the latent riders, solving {\sc TN-DA} can be practically challenging, especially for large-scale instances.
+This paper thus explores whether heuristics can provide fast approximations to the optimal solutions of large-scale instances.
-This paper first identifies the structural properties of the optimal solution of the ODMTS-DA problem, in terms of the adoption behavior.
-Then, the paper presents an alternative framework to significantly reduce the problem complexity by splitting the original bilevel framework into two components: (i) a regular ODMTS design problem without rider adoption as described in \citet{maheo2019benders} and (ii) an evaluation component that uses the ODMTS choice model to capture the adoption behavior and decides the set of riders and the network to be used in the next iteration.
-The heuristic algorithms combine these two components by increasing incrementally the sets of riders to be considered in the design and/or by progressively adding more fixed routes in the design.

-More precisely, the paper proposes five heuristic algorithms to approximate the optimal solution of the ODMTS-DA problem.
+To this end, this paper first identifies the structural properties of the optimal solution of the TN-DA problem, in terms of the adoption behavior.
+These properties are desirable by the transit agencies in establishing the equilibrium between the transit agency and riders.
+Then, the paper presents an iterative solution framework to significantly reduce the problem complexity by splitting the original bilevel framework into two components: (i) a regular transit network design problem without rider adoption and (ii) an evaluation component that uses a choice model to capture the adoption behavior and decides the set of riders and the network to be used in the next iteration.
+The heuristic algorithms combine these two components by increasing incrementally the sets of riders to be considered in the design and/or by progressively adding more fixed routes in the design, while guaranteeing to satisfy desired adoption properties.
+Therefore, this paper then proposes five heuristic algorithms to efficiently approximate the optimal solution of the {\sc TN-DA} problem.
 The differences among these algorithms mostly occur at the transitions between these two primary steps, e.g, how they reshape the demand data and how they fix certain arcs in the network.

-The effectiveness of these five heuristics algorithms is evaluated on two case studies and compared with the exact algorithm.
-In addition to the optimality gap that can be used for evaluating the computational performance of the algorithms, this paper further proposes new metrics that assess the quality of the ODMTS design by measuring the trade-off between the transit agency and the potential new users based on the properties of optimal solutions.
-The primary contributions of this study can be summarized as follows: \begin{enumerate}
+The effectiveness of these five heuristic algorithms is evaluated across two distinct transit network design problems.
+In addition to the objective value that can be used for evaluating the computational performance of the algorithms, this paper further proposes new metrics that assess the quality of the network designs by measuring the trade-off between the transit agency and the potential new users based on the properties of optimal solutions.

-\item The paper presents adoption properties satisfied by optimal solutions of the ODMTS-DA problem.
-The properties are then used for the design of the heuristic algorithms and the definition of new metrics---\textit{False Rejection Rate} and \textit{False Adoption Rate}.
-The metrics give new insights on the quality of ODMTS designs and provide guidelines for the transit agencies in selecting a desirable design.

-\item This paper proposes five iterative algorithms to efficiently approximate optimal solutions of the ODMTS-DA problem and discusses their structural properties.
-The algorithms are designed to address the problem under varied circumstances, including different demand distributions and backbone lines (e.g., existing rail system) coverage.